humungus-gungi/bootyquest/README.md

 RUUUN AWAAAAY!

-Kazgan uses his Full Throttle while rolling a piloting check - success and a threat; the ship creaks and strains, takes some strain damage, but it rockets up to full speed + 1.
+Kasgan uses his Full Throttle while rolling a piloting check - success and a threat; the ship creaks and strains, takes some strain damage, but it rockets up to full speed + 1.

 A signal starts going across the comms, a hail to anyone.
 "To all ships in the system, please shut down and prepare to be boarded.
 We have heard that the fugitives of Kessel are here.
 No one is allowed to leave the system.
 Anyone who attempts to leave will be fired on."